centreon/centreon-documentation/en/developer/developer-module.md

 ## Advanced

-  > :warning: **This section is deprecated, please refer to
+  > ⚠️ **This section is deprecated, please refer to
   > the [dummy repository documentation](https://github.com/centreon/centreon-dummy/blob/master/README.md)**

 That's great, you know how to install a module!
 As an empty module is not really useful, put your imagination at work.